 Rescue Dog Preparation

 Our rescue dogs can be any breed and may already belong to a veteran.
 They will be prepared using Lynne's unique method, to be among dogs and people.
 They are familiar with how to naturally attune to both a dog and human pack, and they understand and obey the basic commands of a “Companion Dog”, as well, they exhibit appropriate behavior in public places.
-Our rescue dogs do not need to wear a vest; instead, the veteran will be supplied with an ID Card profiling both the veteran and their dog for public access.
+Our rescue dogs do not necessarily wear a vest; instead, all veterans will be supplied with an ID Card profiling both the veteran and their dog for public access.

 Pack training involves re-learning the rules and boundaries that is true to their nature.
 These rules and boundaries can appear different depending on the dog and the environment, and a range of tendencies will need to be observed.
 Once they exhibit proper pack behavior, it is time to start with command sessions.